nickolanack/node-mc-protocol/README.md

+This project is closed.
+Go to https://github.com/roblabla/node-minecraft-protocol for latest working protocol

 *This is an attempt at updating the origional protocol to work with mc 1.8* *I have no intention to push any changes back into the 1.7.10 version since that version works fine with 1.7.10 servers.*